coder-hxl/x-crawl/publish/README.md

 ### fetchFile

-fetchFile is the method of the above <a href="#myXCrawl"  style="text-decoration: none">myXCrawl</a> instance, which is usually used to crawl files, such as pictures, pdf files, etc.
+fetchFile is the method of the above [myXCrawl](https://github.com/coder-hxl/x-crawl#Example-1) instance, which is usually used to crawl files, such as pictures, pdf files, etc.

 #### Type